Environmental history of the United States: Hazards of underground mines

 Underground mining was a very hazardous occupation.
 However the coal, iron, lead and copper was essential for industrialization.
-Mines paid well and drew many skilled miners from Britain and Germany.
+Enslaved people worked the mines pre-civil war.
+Later, labor demand drew many European immigrants, black workers under Jim Crow, and local Appalachian families.

+According to economic historian Price V. Fishback, in addition to the hazards of mine collapses, miners and the area where mines, such as coal, were located faced well and water supply contamination.
+From various mining processes, arsenic, barium, lead, manganese, iron, and sulfate, were found in well and water supplies.
+Open mine fields, blasting, and transportation also created particulate matter and fumes containing sulfur dioxide, nitrous oxide, benzene, carbon monoxide, polycyclic aromatic hydrocarbons, arsenic, mercury, and other heavy metals.
+In turn, miners and those who lived near the mines face black lung, cardiovascular diseases, other lung diseases, and potentially cancer.

 Paul Rakes examines coal mine fatalities in West Virginia in the first half of the 20th century.
 Besides the well-publicized mine disasters that killed a number of miners at a time, there were many smaller episodes in which one or two miners lost their lives.
 Mine accidents were considered inevitable, and mine safety did not appreciably improve the situation because of lax enforcement.
 West Virginia's mines were considered so unsafe that immigration officials would not recommend them as a source of employment for immigrants, but they came anyway for the high pay.
 When the United States Bureau of Mines was given more authority to regulate mine safety in the 1960s, safety awareness improved, and West Virginia coal mines became less dangerous.

 The transition after 1920 from coal to hydro and oil and later to nuclear, gas and solar power dramatically lowered the hazards to energy workers.
 Likewise the transition from underground to surface mining.